mauricedb/workshop/notes.md

     1. In `componentDidMount()` check `localStorage` for user and set if there.
 1. Create a `Header` component and render this in the MainPage
     1. Pass the `user` so we can display the name.
+1. Add a `movies.js`
+    1. Two components `MoviesContainer` and `MoviesPresentation`.
+    1. `MoviesContainer` does and JAX request and renders `MoviesPresentation` after movies have loaded
+    1. Add `AjaxLoading` indicator to show before the movies AJAX request is done.